LenderPanel.com

 Co operative Bank

-• My Co operative Bank mortgage is in joint names with ex, who is agreeable to be removed and put the house in my name alone.
+• My Co operative Bank mortgage is in joint names with ex, who has agreed to come off the mortgage and let me have the property.
 Co operative Bank will permit the transfer of equity to me solely.
-Do Co operative Bank contact my boss to verify my salary?
+Will Co operative Bank call my boss to verify my salary?

 Please confirm whether this Transfer of Equity is part of any Matrimonial Proceedings?
 If so, please provide the name, address, telephone number and reference of the Matrimonial Solicitor instructed to act, along with a copy of the sealed Consent or Court Order?

-Caveats to be read in in addition to the above Co operative Bank transfer of equity Advice :
+Caveats to be read in supplemental the above Co operative Bank transfer of equity Advice :

 Tax and Legal